daywiss/memtable/README.md

   }
 ```
 ##Set
-Save object to table, will trigger onChange callback.
+Save object to table, or replace existing object.
+Will trigger onChange callback.
 Will throw if required properties are not set.
+Will
+also throw if unique secondary id collides with another item already in table.

 ```js
   //add a single object, returns the object back.
 Throws if required properties are not defined.